 It’s a question that marketers in all industries ask themselves and one that should be the core focus of any effective long term marketing strategy.
 For some, it’s a topic that is a four year degree, for others it is a topic that comes into play due to their business needs to drive sales in the near term.
 For others, it is some combination of the two.

-In automotive, it can be a challenge to keep this in mind.
-With the need to promote current incentives for new car sales, promote inventory on the used lot, keep the service bays full, with the odd recall thrown in here and there, it is easy to focus on the dealership and OEM’s requirements rather than your customer’s needs.
+In automotive, it can sometimes be a challenge to keep this in mind.
+With the ongoing needs to promote current incentives for new car sales, promote inventory on the used lot, keep the service bays full, offer extended warranties and F&I products, with the odd recall thrown in here and there, it is easy to become distracted with focusing on the dealership and OEM’s marketing requirements rather than your customer’s needs.

-So how do you keep in mind customer preferences, while achieving your marketing objectives across different departments?
-In short, it comes down to understanding and respecting consumer behavior.
+So how does one keep in mind customer preferences in how they are marketed to, while achieving the marketing objectives across the five departments in a store?
+In short, it comes down to understanding and paying respect to consumer behavior.

-There is no formula that works for every consumer, or set number of communications you can send that works across the board.
+There is no formula that works for every consumer, or set number of communications you can send in a month or year that you can market to a customer directly that works across the board, but common sense prevails.
 You have a business requirement to communicate with your customers with some regularity, but should not overdo it out of respect for your customers.

 Back To Top